St Patrick (horse): Stud career

 St Patrick began his stud career at Mr Hood's Grantham Arms in Boroughbridge at a fee of ten guineas, before moving to Thornton Watlas, near Bedale in 1827.
 In 1830 he stood at Newmarket for an undisclosed fee, but moved back to Yorkshire to stand for a fee of five guineas at Newland Park near Wakefield in 1833.
 In the following year he moved to Thetford in Norfolk where he stood at a fee of fifteen guineas until 1839.
 The best of his progeny included St Francis, winner of the Ascot Gold Cup, Shillelagh second to Plenipotentiary in the 1837 Epsom Derby and Birdcatcher, the runner-up in the 1832 St Leger.
 Through his daughter Currency, he was the damsire of Saint Germain (Prix du Jockey Club) and Jouvence (Prix du Jockey Club, Prix de Diane, Goodwood Cup).
 St Patrick died in early June 1843 at the age of 26.

 Pedigree

-St Patrick was inbred 3 x 4 x 4 to Highflyer, meaning that this stallion appears once in the third and twice in the fourth generations of his pedigree.
-He was also inbred 4 x 4 to Eclipse.
+St Patrick is inbred 3S x 4D x 4D to the stallion Highflyer, meaning that he appears third generation once on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+St Patrick is inbred 4S x 4D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.